ebots-hung/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Go straight or left	|   Go straight or left							|
 | General caution   	|   General caution  							|

 The model was able to correctly guess 6 of the 6 traffic signs.
+However, the detection accuracy is only 0.833, much lesser than test set accuracy.
+The sign type 'No vehicles', detection probability is quite low, only 56%, because the number of trained images was lesser than other type.
+In order to improve the accuracy of new detection, I may need to improve training dataset by data augmentation or collect more data from the real scenarios.

 ![My prediction][image8]

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)